60-second summary

 Your current insurance provider might be able to expand your SDP cover to include hire and reward.
 If not, you may have to take out a commercial policy with them or find a new provider that covers you for personal driving and making deliveries.

-Most insurance providers define ‘commuting’ as travelling to the same place of work each day or taking the same route – for example, driving to the train station and parking there each day.
+Most insurance providers define ‘commuting’ as travelling to and from the same place of work each day or taking the same route – for example, driving to the train station and parking there each day.
 If your daily commute varies and you travel to more than one location for work, check with your insurance provider as you may need extra cover.

 How do I change the class of use on my car insurance policy?

+If your class of use changes in any way, you should contact your insurance provider immediately.
+It'll reassess your cover and make any necessary changes to your premium.
 You should always be honest when it comes to car insurance.
 It’s better to pay slightly more for your premium than run the risk of not being properly insured.

 Julie is passionate about delivering a great customer experience and rewarding people for saving on their insurance through our loyalty and rewards programme.
-She’s spoken to the media, including outlets like Sky News and Capital FM, about car and home insurance, as well as our rewards scheme.
+She’s spoken to the media, including outlets like Sky News, about car and home insurance, as well as our Meerkat rewards scheme.